Let's talk about something that has put doubt in the mind and confusion into every single person embarking on a zero waste journey: shampoo bars!

 Sulphate surfactants, such as SLS and SLES, are known to have a more aggressive nature.
 Sodium coco sulfate is still derived from SLS but is a bit milder.

 Sodium cocoyl isethionate is very mild but will make an even milder product when used alongside surfactants with a different ionic nature, such as cocamidropopyl betaine.

 3. Go palm oil free

-If you can't avoid the palm oil from a product, ask the manufacturer/brand if that palm oil is RSPO (Roundtable on Sustainable Palm Oil).
+If you can't avoid palm oil in a product, ask the manufacturer/brand if that palm oil is RSPO (Roundtable on Sustainable Palm Oil).
 Sadly, many ingredients used in shampoos (and vast majority of any other cosmetic product on the market) are derived from palm oil in some way.

 4. Avoid synthetic fragrances and colourants

-Avoid anything that says “parfum” as you often have no way of knowing the ingredient/s behind this generic word.
-I also prefer to stick to using essential oils and would avoid using anything that is using artificial fragrances.
+Avoid anything that says “parfum”.
+Often, you have no way of knowing the ingredient(s) behind this generic word.
+I also prefer to stick to using essential oils, and would avoid using anything that contains artificial fragrances.

-I really don’t see the point of using synthetic fragrances when we can use essential oils with hair loving properties (rosemary, lavender, mint, tea tree to name a few).
+I really don’t see the point of using synthetic fragrances when we can use essential oils that contain hair loving properties.
+For example, rosemary, lavender, mint, and tea tree to name a few.

-Finally, I would avoid buying any shampoo bars with bright artificial "mountain-dew-green" style colours as this will really bring no benefits to your hair and skin!
+Finally, I would avoid buying any shampoo bars with bright artificial "mountain-dew-green" style colours.
+This will really bring no benefits to your hair and skin!